massaroni/grunt-angularjs-thrift/README.md

 Thrift Angular Code Generator
 =============================
 Make Thrift rpc calls to your Thrift http server, from javascript in a browser, in a website or cordova/phonegap app.
 This is a grunt module that compiles Thrift IDL into commonjs javascript, for use with browserify or webpack.
 The generated angularjs module generates an angular service for each Thrift service, at runtime.
+For Thrift 0.9.x support, see [grunt-angularjs-thrift-0.9](https://github.com/massaroni/grunt-angularjs-thrift-0.9).

 Dependencies
 ============